rms1000watt/degeneres/Readme.md

 Degeneres, the microservice generator.
 Use Protobuf definitions to generate complete REST-like microservices in Golang.

-### Motivation

-gRPC is a brilliant system: describe data and services in Protobuf definitions that are used to generate servers in the language of your choosing.
-Need to make a change to the data or service?
-Update the Protobufs, regenerate the servers, rinse, repeat.
-This has been a fantastic workflow in production environments.

-The only downside at the moment is the gRPC ecosystem isn't readily available to many web toolsets & systems people use regularly like Postman, cURL, Angular/React, legacy/production JSON servers, etc. (although this will change in short order as the development of gRPC-web has been active for some time).
-So, Degeneres solves this by changing the data serialization from Protobuf to JSON and exposing REST-like endpoints.

-Also, for convenience and the reduction of hand-typed boilerplate, input data validation & transformation have been added along with configurable middleware at the service or endpoint levels.

-Finally, there is no way for the templates and configurable parameters to fit everyones' needs.
-The templates and configurable parameters have been written to hit a sweet spot between ease-of-use and excessiveness.
-So, to fit your needs--please fork the project and adjust accordingly.
-Degeneres should be incorporated into your development workflow; **generate the boilerplate**, don't write it.

 ### Features

 - Protobuf data/service configuration